doctrine/orm/docs/en/reference/advanced-configuration.rst

-Gets or sets the cache adapter to use for caching metadata information, that is, all the information you supply via attributes, annotations or xml, so that they do not need to be parsed and loaded from scratch on every single request which is a waste of resources.
+Gets or sets the cache adapter to use for caching metadata information, that is, all the information you supply via attributes, xml, so that they do not need to be parsed and loaded from scratch on every single request which is a waste of resources.
 The cache implementation must implement the PSR-6 ``Psr\Cache\CacheItemPoolInterface`` interface.

 Usage of a metadata cache is highly recommended.